NehaP1706/Group_Expense_Tracking/README.md

 ```

 ## Environment Variable Configs:
-Make a `.env` file with the necessary psskeys as below:
+Make a `.env` file with the necessary passkeys as below:

 ```c
 MYSQL_HOST=127.0.0.1